Xe/site/blog/rtmp-server-setup-2020-01-11.markdown

 ## stream.html

-I have a custom stream page set up [on my server][streampage] that has a friendly little wrapper to the video player.
+I have a custom stream page set up on my server that has a friendly little wrapper to the video player.
 [Here][streamhtml] is the source code for it.
 It's very short and easy to follow.
 I have these files at `/srv/http/home.cetacean.club` on my VPN server.

 This wraps [hls.js][hlsjs] so that users on every browser I care to support can watch the stream as it happens.

 ## Caddy